osenco/laravel-role-permission-policies/README.md

 ### Security

-If you discover any security-related issues, please email [security@spatie.be](mailto:security@spatie.be) instead of using the issue tracker.
+If you discover any security-related issues, please email [security@osen.be](mailto:security@osen.be) instead of using the issue tracker.

 ## Postcardware

 You're free to use this package, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Kruikstraat 22, 2018 Antwerp, Belgium.
+Our address is: Osen, Kruikstraat 22, 2018 Antwerp, Belgium.

-We publish all received postcards [on our company website](https://spatie.be/en/opensource/postcards).
+We publish all received postcards [on our company website](https://osen.be/en/opensource/postcards).

 ## Credits